Erin Vaughan

-Erin Louise Vaughan (born 15 February 1986) is a Welsh football coach and former player.
+Erin Louise Vaughan (born 15th February 1986) is a Welsh football coach and former player.
 She was a defender for Aston Villa and the Wales women's national football team.
 She is the daughter of former Wales international footballer Nigel Vaughan.
-She now is a coach at ISC Gunners FC.
+She spent years as a coach at ISC Gunners FC and now serves as the Girls Director for Western Washington Surf.

 Club career

 Vaughan helped Shrewsbury Town win the Shropshire County Cup in 2005.

-She then joined Aston Villa Ladies for season 2005–06.
+She then joined Aston Villa Ladies for season 2005 – 06.
 During the 2012 off-season, Vaughan played in the American Women's Premier Soccer League (WPSL) for Issaquah SC.

 When Aston Villa successfully bid for inclusion in the new FA WSL 2 in 2014, Vaughan remained an important part of the team.

 International career

 Vaughan represented Wales at U19 level, winning five caps.
-Her full debut was on 15 March 2006, in a 3–2 friendly defeat in Switzerland.
+Her full debut was on 15th March 2006, in a 3–2 friendly defeat in Switzerland.